 I’d like to explain, but this is a little risque so send the kids out of the room.

-Masturbation, as we all know, is an inherently selfish act.
+Strictly speaking, masturbation is an inherently selfish act.
 It is an act meant for the pleasure of the masturbator alone, without regard to anyone else.
-(This is not a value judgement.
-See the first few comments before you get uptight.)

 You’ve all seen this before.
 It usually involves a lot of Flash.
 You can tell the designer is incredibly proud of his or her creation, while everyone else is left just a little confused.